ummo93/Telegram-Bots/README.md

 - Text message,
 - Message with images and audio (using external url),
 - Text message with Inline Keyboard Markup
+- Reply keyboard markup, and method for delete it
 - Callback message (actions from keyboard)